Preventing falls amongst older people this winter

 “Stuff on the floor can be a major trip hazard too.
 It’s easy to leave things lying around if you’re planning to use them again later or just don’t want to put them away immediately.
 If you put some nice baskets in strategic places, like in the hallway or next to the sofa, then anything from the knitting to coat hangers can be dropped in there and dealt with later.”

 If you already have grab handles, it’s best to check that they are in good, working order and that they can support your weight.
 Doing this as soon as the cold weather starts allows you time to have some new handles properly fitted which should make you feel happier when leaving your home.

 Keeping hands out of pockets not only allows people to make use of rails, but also to regain balance if they feel unsteady.
 This does not mean that people should have cold hands.
 Instead, invest in a pair of warm and well-fitting gloves that have grip dots on the palms and fingers.
 The extra texture helps you hold on to surfaces that might be icy or wet while your hands remain warm and dry.

-Your hearing could also alter your balance as your inner ear is responsible for this.
-Ensure any problems are checked ahead of the time so your experience this winter is not adversely affected.
+Your hearing and inner ear could also affect your balance.
+It is best to arrange a check-up at the doctor to ensure any problems are fixed ahead of the time so your experience this winter is not adversely affected.
 It is also important that in low light levels, your other senses are in top condition to help alert you to other dangers, such as unseen cars when crossing a road.

 Exercise at home

 You can improve your balance with simple exercises at home.
 Whether you want to improve your stability or strength, there are a couple of simple poses that will help you keep your body in good condition.
-Practicing your balance at home is a great way to improve it and Elder Gym have a range of exercises they suggest to try out.
+Practising your balance at home is a great way to improve it and Elder Gym has a range of exercises they suggest trying out.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.